piteren/pypoks/notes.md

 Implemented tables as separate processes with neural DMK supporting many players.
 Each DMK makes decisions with one NN(LSTM) and runs many players on many tables.
-In forward DMK amkes decision for 1/3 of its players in single pass.
+In forward DMK makes decision for 1/3 of its players in single pass.
 In backward runs single batch of 1000 moves TF runs from (single) main process. this implementation runs about 830-960H/s (F+B) on GPU and 600H/s on CPU